 Bring a Power Adapter

 Australia uses a Type I power outlet, which differs from most other countries.
 Get a Universal Power Adapter to keep your electronics charged during your trip.
-Make sure to get a Power Adapter with overload protection to protect your devices.
+Make sure to get a Power Adapter with overload protection to safeguard your devices.

 Get a Portable Wi-Fi Hotspot